TheCodeDaniel/flu-share/README.md

-# androp
+# flushare

 An application to allow sharing between Android and Macos.

-As for the name "Androp", it comes from two words, "Android" and "Airdop", and just like fusion in DBZ, you get an all new powerful warrior "Androp"
+As for the name "flushare", it comes from two words, "Android" and "Airdop", and just like fusion in DBZ, you get an all new powerful warrior "flushare"

 ## Getting Started